stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Job: Knowing God in the Language of Lament
+## Job: The Cruelty of Religious Certainty

-#### "The Lord is my shepherd, I shall not want; the earth is full of the steadfast love of the Lord.
-By the word of the Lord the heavens were made, and all their host by the breath of his mouth.”
+#### Lord, you have said, ‘Seek my face.’
+My heart says to you, ‘Your face, Lord, do I seek.’
+Do not hide your face from me.
-#####  Psalm 23: 1 and 33: 5-6
+#####  Psalm 27: 8-9

 ---